 This is why cyclical stocks are considered an offensive tactic in investing.
 You use them strategically in hopes of generating high returns as quickly as possible when the economy is good.

-Non-cyclical stocks, or defensive stocks, do well in economic downturns since the demand for products and services in this category continues regardless of the economy.
+Noncyclical stocks, or defensive stocks, are stocks that are generally based on essential items—toothpaste, soap, or food staples that people will purchase even when the economy is slow.
+These stocks do well in economic downturns since the demand for products and services in this category continues regardless of the economy.

-An example of a non-cyclical stock is toothpaste or soap.
-Another is utilities.
-Consumers and businesses both need water, gas, and electricity.
-When the economy is growing, these stocks tend to lag behind.
+Noncyclical stocks represent those items and services consumers and businesses can't do without.
+Utilities are another example.
+Consumers and businesses need water, gas, and electricity.
+When the economy is growing, on the other hand, these stocks tend to lag behind.

 - A mix of stocks, bonds, and cash